PaperMC/Waterfall/README.md

 FlameCord
 =========

-FlameCord is a patch for Travertine to fix possible exploits on your BungeeCord proxy and add useful functionalities to it.
+FlameCord is a patch for Travertine to fix possible exploits and add useful functionalities.

 FlameCord is compiled like Travertine does; Please follow the CONTRIBUTING.md file.
 If you need help you can always contact us on Discord.